Travel guide

 When should I activate my eSIM for Singapore?

-You can install the eSIM profile days before leaving your country: you just need to scan the QR code with WiFi or data from anywhere in the world.
-Plan activation (when the validity period begins) generally occurs when you first connect to a network in Singapore.
-This way, you'll be connected from the moment your plane lands at Changi, without relying on airport WiFi or queuing at any counter.
+You can install the eSIM profile days before leaving your country: you only need to scan the QR code with WiFi or data from anywhere in the world.
+The plan activation (when the validity period begins) generally occurs when you first connect to a network in Singapore.
+This way, you arrive connected from the moment the plane lands at Changi, without relying on airport WiFi or waiting in line at any counter.

 Activate your eSIM before you leave and arrive connected from the very first moment.
-No queues, no physical SIMs, no surprises on your bill.
+No queues, no physical SIMs, no bill surprises.

 See eSIM plans →